freedomofpress/securedrop/docs/develop.md

     * A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
 The files will be named: app-source-ths, app-document-aths, app-ssh-aths
 * **mon-staging**: for working on the environment and hardening
     * OSSEC alert configuration are in install_files/asnible-base/staging-specific.yml
-* **app-demo**: This is like a production installation with all of the hardening applied but virtualized
+* **app-prod**: This is like a production installation with all of the hardening applied but virtualized
     * A copy of the the Onion urls for source, document and ssh access are written to the vagrant host's ansible-base directory.
 The files will be named: app-source-ths, app-document-aths, app-ssh-aths
     * Putting the apparmor profiles in complain mode (default) or enforce mode can be done with the ansible tags apparmor-complain or apparmor-enforce.
-* **mon-demo**: This is a like production installation with all of the hardening applied but virtualized
+* **mon-prod**: This is a like production installation with all of the hardening applied but virtualized

 ## Development